dptech-corp/Uni-Dock/README.md

                              based on heuristics)
   --max_gpu_memory arg (=0)  maximum gpu memory to use (default=0, use all
-                             available GPU memory to optain maximum batch size) --search_mode arg          search mode of vina (fast, balance, detail), using recommended settings of exhaustiveness and search
+                             available GPU memory to optain maximum batch size) --search_mode arg          search mode of unidock (fast, balance, detail), using recommended settings of exhaustiveness and search
                              steps; the higher the computational complexity,
                              the higher the accuracy, but the larger the